Farmers See the Need to Organize

 On the campaign trail, Democratic presidential candidate Franklin Roosevelt met with O'Neal in Chicago.
 Farm Bureau would not endorse a candidate, but the animosity toward Hoover was evident in the farm community.

 Within four days after his inauguration, Roosevelt had called a conference of farm leaders to work out a program.
-An agreement was reached that broad emergency powers should be conferred on the secretary of agriculture to use any or all devices currently proposed to restore agriculture to a parity price basis - with the exception of direct government guarantees of cost of production prices.
+An agreement was reached that broad emergency powers should be conferred on the agriculture secretary to use any or all devices currently proposed to restore agriculture to a parity price basis - with the exception of direct government guarantees of cost of production prices.

 Farm Bureau had the principal task of writing the new farm bill.
 Roosevelt submitted it as the Agriculture Adjustment Act of 1933.
 The bill also provided $2 billion worth of farm loan bonds to provide farm mortgage funds at lower interest rates and special funds to enable land banks to grant extensions and defer amortization payments and special funds to stop farm foreclosures.